15 Strategies to Increase CPA Exam Pass Rates

 2) Costs too much to take the CPA exam

 The CPA exam is not an expense.
-It is an investment in your future that will pay dividends for the rest of your career (refer to #3 CPA Exam Is Too Expensive)
+It is an investment in your future that will pay dividends for the rest of your career (refer to #3 CPA Exam Is Too Expensive).
+Plus, many states now offer an alternative to the 150-hour requirement, saving you a full year of tuition.

 3) I am not smart enough